-Still Cassidy, who was the son of actor Jack Cassidy and actress Evelyn Ward, started lining up TV gigs in shows like "Marcus Welby, M.D.," "Bonanza," and "The Mod Squad."
+Still Cassidy, who was the son of actor Jack Cassidy and actress Evelyn Ward, started lining up TV gigs in shows like "Marcus Welby, M.D.," "Bonanza" and "The Mod Squad."

-When "The Partridge Family"

-- in which Cassidy was cast

-with his stepmother, Shirley

-Jones - arrived, no one predicted its massive popularity.
+When "The Partridge Famcast with his stepmother, Shirley Jones - arrived, no one predicted its massive popularity.